 The AMSC facilitator will review all materials pertaining to the program and facilitate the review of the program each year in order to update the plan for Board of Education approval.
-Identification of problem areas, suggestions for future improvements, notable accomplishments and any adjustments suggested by the Administrator Mentor Steering Committee (AMSC) will be implemented in collaboration with the Assistant Superintendent for Instruction.
+Identification of problem areas, suggestions for future improvements, notable accomplishments and any adjustments suggested by the Administrator Mentor Steering Committee (AMSC) and feedback received from mentors and mentees in the form of a formal survey, as well as any non-solicited, informal feedback AMSC members have received, will be implemented in collaboration with the Assistant Superintendent for Instruction.
 Changes critical to program improvement will be made prior to the beginning of the following school/program year.